yunruse/mnac-old/README.md

 1. [Create a Discord bot](API), and place the token inside of `config/tokens.txt`.
 2. Rename `config_sample.toml` to `config.toml`, and modify settings as you please.
+3. Start the bot, and invite it to your server(s).
-3. To save time and processing power, the bot caches the URL of each render of the game.
-Create a private channel, disable notifications on it, and run `mnac/cache here` - this is where all images will be sent.
+4. To save time and processing power, the bot caches the URL of each render of the game, and stores them in a channel to avoid users deleting the cache.
+Create a private channel, disable notifications on it, and register the admin and cache channel by running `mnac/cache here`.
+5. Run `mnac/cache` before shutting down to save config and cache.

-# Update log
+## Update log
 - 1.0: Initial release.

 [wiki]: https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe